Kanda Shrine: History

 Kanda Shrine was first built in the second year of the Tenpyō Era (730 AD), in the fishing village of Shibasaki, near the modern Ōtemachi district.
 In order to accommodate the expansion of Edo Castle, the shrine was later moved to the former Kanda ward in 1603, then moved once again to its modern site on a small hill near Akihabara in 1616.
 The shrine has been rebuilt and restored many times.
 The current structure was destroyed in the 1923 Great Kantō earthquake and rebuilt in 1934 with concrete, and thus survived the Tokyo firebombing of World War II, unlike many of Japan's historical structures.
 Restoration is being done on Kanda Shrine, and work continues today.
+The most recent change to this areal was the removal of the red-wooden treasure-holding sidebuilding left to the shrine (where symbols and wishes and other goods of religious and souvenirs are being sold) to make room for a new cultural location, the EDOCCO Edo Culture Complex, which got finished in December 2018, commemorating the 1300 year old tradition of the shrine.

 Due to its proximity to the Akihabara Electric Town, the shrine has become a mecca for the technophiles who frequent Akihabara.
 The Kanda Shrine sells talismans specifically for blessing electronic devices against the types of harm that could come to them.